Ircama/osm-carto-tutorials/pages/30_tilemill-osm-carto.md

 The following step-by-step procedure can be used to install [Tilemill](https://tilemill-project.github.io/tilemill/) on a Windows PC.
 It has been tested on Windows 7 32-bit and Windows 7 64-bit.[^1]

-Tilemill was the original tool to effectively allow the development of the openstreetmap-carto style.
+Tilemill was the original tool for the development of the openstreetmap-carto style.
 It supports both Linux and Windows (win32 and win64).
-Anyway, TileMill for Windows is no longer in active development.
-It hosts a very old version of Mapnik/node-mapnik.
-At the moment, the suggested tool for the autohoring of OpenStreetMap stylesheets is [Kosmtik](https://github.com/kosmtik/kosmtik), which needs Mapnik 3 and recent versions of *node-mapnik* that at the moment cannot be installed on Windows; anyway, a [Docker installation of Kosmtik](https://ircama.github.io/osm-carto-tutorials/docker-kosmtik/) can be run with Windows 64-bit.
-Mapbox Studio Classic uses a different rendering technology, not compatible with OpenStreetMap Carto.
-(With Windows, there might be a possibility to use command line tools, that are not comfortable for autohoring.)
+Anyway, TileMill for Windows is no longer in active development: it hosts a very old version of Mapnik/node-mapnik.
+At the moment, the suggested tool for the autohoring of OpenStreetMap stylesheets is [Kosmtik](https://github.com/kosmtik/kosmtik), which needs Mapnik 3 and recent versions of *node-mapnik* that at the moment cannot be installed on Windows [^3]; anyway, a [Docker installation of Kosmtik](https://ircama.github.io/osm-carto-tutorials/docker-kosmtik/) can be run with Windows 64-bit.

 Even if you should accomplish its installation on Windows through this manual, consider that: